Herb Hillz

 Naengcheon Nature Land is a park located in Daegu Dalseong-gun, South Korea.

 Established in March 1976 as 'Naengcheon Nature Won', it was renamed 'Naengcheon Nature Land' in March 1993.

 In June 2005, it was renamed again to Herb Hillz (허브힐즈).

 Description

 Herb Hillz is a herb-and-flower-packed park that also hosts a variety of events and attractions, which change with the seasons.
-The park covers some 10,000 m², and includes a large stand of metasequoia trees.
-It features the only green tea field in the Yeongnam area, known as the “Kim Taehee Green Tea Garden.”
+The park covers some 10,000 m^{2}, and includes a large stand of metasequoia trees.
+It features the only green tea field in the Yeongnam area, known as the "Kim Taehee Green Tea Garden."

 Rides and attractions include bumper cars, a swinging ship, a family-oriented zoo, and quaint shops.
 It offers sledding in the winter, flowering herbs in the spring, and water activities in the warm season, as well as year-round craft activities.
 An Eco-adventure area includes a climbing wall and ziplines.